markstringer-dti/markstringer-dti.github.io/dti.md

 Persons 6, 7, 8, 9 and 10: Yes!
 Let's!

 For some of the performers on the stage, this can seem like an attractive thing to do.
 But of course, for the audience, it's a very bad idea.
-Once somebody mentioned the pirate ship, they want to see it arrive.
-They want to see what a chase between this ship and a pirate ship looks like.
+Once somebody mentions the pirate ship, the audience wants to see it arrive.
+The audience wants to see what a chase between this ship and a pirate ship looks like.
 They want to see if this crew can load a cannon, point it in the right direction and fire it.
 They want to see the pirate king and see what he'll do to the crew members who are hiding in the lifeboats.

 They don't want to see everyone on the stage miming mopping the floor.